 In the above case, How well can we decide whether to invest or not?
 How to evaluate the company just by the earnings figure?

 To find the value of the company share.
-We need to know the Intrinsic price per share, the actual worth of the company.
-Fair value is just the price agreed between the buyer and sellers upon any given time.
+We need to know the Intrinsic value per share, the actual worth of the company.
+Fair value is just the price agreed between the buyer and sellers at any given time.
 Intrinsic worth is the actual worth the company ought to be sold for.
 To know the intrinsic worth is to know the valuations.

 Stock Valuation types: